-With its grand buildings, swanky hotels and riverside location Shamian Island has established itself as Guanzghou’s main tourist area.
-This well preserved colonial district with its period architecture, tree lined avenues and laidback appeal offers a break from the mayhem and futuristic developments of downtown Guangzhou.
-Throw in some fine restaurants and al fresco river side bars and a trip to the island is a fantastic way to while away half a day.
+With its grand buildings, swanky hotels and riverside location Shamian Island has established itself as Guangzhou's main tourist area.
+This well preserved colonial district with its period architecture, tree-lined avenues, and laidback appeal offers a break from the mayhem and futuristic developments of downtown Guangzhou.
+Throw in some fine restaurants and al fresco river sidebars and a trip to the island is a fantastic way to while away half a day.

 It’s not pretty.
 While the island itself is tranquil its history is far from it.
 After peppering the country with cannon balls over two Opium Wars it was Shamian Island that the British government squeezed out of the Chinese Emperor as spoils of war.
 In a country that was previously completely closed to foreigners, the island would be a base from where Britain, France and other colonial powers would be free to set up the base and import opium to sell on to locals.
 These days we call it a drug den — then they called it free trade.

 One of the many rules the new foreign traders had to adhere to was to not leave the island — they were restricted to Shamian and could only interact with members of the local cartel appointed by the Chinese government.
 It was rarely smooth sailing and the officials and the traders often clashed, including an infamous raid where millions of pounds worth of opium were dumped into the sea.
 The traders would ultimately move off the island when the British blackmailed a more secure base for their opium operations in nearby Hong Kong.